-\textbf{Trend.} We generate synthetic time series exhibiting five distinct trend types: flat, upward-linear, downward-linear, upward-quadratic, and downward-quadratic.
-Flat sequences are constant-valued, with each point set to a scalar $c \sim \mathcal{U}(-5,\,5)$ to serve as a no-trend baseline.
-For linear trends, the series follows $x_t = a t$, where the slope $a$ is drawn from $\mathcal{U}(0.05,\,0.20)$.
-We assign a positive $a$ for upward-linear trends and flip the sign for downward-linear trends.
-In both cases, the resulting sequence is centered to have zero mean and then shifted by a random offset $m \sim \mathcal{U}(-5,\,5)$.
-For quadratic trends, the series is defined as $x_t = a(t + b)^2$, where $a \sim \mathcal{U}(1 \times 10^{-4},\, 5 \times 10^{-4})$ controls curvature and $b \sim \mathcal{U}(0,\,50)$ introduces a horizontal shift.
-Upward-quadratic trends use a positive $a$, while downward-quadratic ones negate it.
-To ensure non-negativity, we shift the entire sequence upward when needed.
-As with linear trends, we then center the series and apply the random offset $m$.
-Together, these variations enable controlled experimentation with direction and curvature in time series trends.
+\textbf{Trend.} We generate synthetic time series with five trend types: flat, upward-linear, downward-linear, upward-quadratic, and downward-quadratic.
+Flat sequences are constant-valued, with each point set to $c \sim \mathcal{U}(-5,5)$.
+Linear trends follow $x_t = a t$, where $a \sim \mathcal{U}(0.05,0.20)$; $a$ is positive for upward linear and negated for downward linear.
+Each linear sequence is centered to zero mean and shifted by $m \sim \mathcal{U}(-5,5)$.
+Quadratic trends use $x_t = a(t+b)^2$, with curvature $a \sim \mathcal{U}(10^{-4},5 \times 10^{-4})$ and shift $b \sim \mathcal{U}(0,50)$; $a$ is positive for upward-quadratic and negated for downward-quadratic.
+When needed, sequences are shifted upward to ensure non-negativity, then centered and offset by $m$.
+These constructions allow controlled variation in trend direction and curvature.